 The outdoor patio features custom wrought iron fencing, decorative patio pavers, an Italian fountain and accent lighting, modeled after an English garden.
 A new covered porte cochère serves to connect the two buildings and allows for covered drop-off and pedestrian communication between buildings.

-To recast the nearby former service station into an English observatory-style outdoor furniture gallery, the architects worked closely with Wasco sales representative Ken Shaw from Wilson-Shaw, the Wasco project management team, and the engineering team at Wasco Skylights.
+To recast the nearby former service station into an English observatory-style outdoor furniture gallery, the architects worked closely with skylight contractor Ken Shaw from Wilson-Shaw, the Wasco project management team, and the engineering team at Wasco Skylights.
 Together they were able to design, engineer, build and install a custom 64′ x 10′ roofing system that includes a special extended pyramid skylight straddling a structural ridge skylight.
 Ultimately, this roofing reconfiguration was the key to turning the aesthetically unappetizing gas station into a natural daylight-infused observatory style furniture gallery.

 Due to the complexity of the joining of the units, Wasco’s engineering and project management teams performed a full mock up on the floor to ensure all pieces were fabricated to the tight tolerances and provided step-by-step installation photos to the on-site installers.
 Wasco’s project manager then coordinated the arrival of all materials to precisely align with the General Contractor’s very tight schedule for opening the roof of the existing structure.